bids-standard/variable-transform/README.md

 - [compute](spec/compute.md)
 - [munge](spec/munge.md)

-Each test within those categories is contained within one folder containting:
+Each test within those categories is contained within one folder containing:

 - input.tsv: defines the input data to be transformed
 - output.tsv: shows the expected output of the transformation